-Mett is the German word for raw ground pork, which is often purchased from the metzger or butcher already spiced with salt and pepper, sometimes garlic and ground caraway.
+Mett is a German delicacy of raw ground pork, which is often purchased from the metzger or butcher already spiced with salt and pepper, sometimes garlic and ground caraway.
 In northern Germany, it is known as hackpeter.

 Mett Is a Delicacy with Strict Guidelines

-This ground pork dish is eaten fresh and raw.
+Mett is a dish of ground pork that is eaten fresh and raw.

 Germans are less squeamish about eating raw pork than Americans.

-German butchers have strict guidelines to follow when preparing this product, including keeping the pork at 2 C at all times, grinding semi-frozen meat with a coarse grinder to keep the large meat pieces visible, and selling the pork the day it is made.
+German butchers have strict guidelines to follow when preparing this product, such as keeping the temperature of the pork consistently at 35 F (or 2 C) at all times.
+The butcher grinds semi-frozen meat with a coarse grinder to keep the large meat pieces visible and sells the pork the day it is made.

-The ground meat is made from muscle with no tendons and should have a fat content of no more than 35% so that it is nice and schmierig ("greasy").
+The ground meat is made from muscle with no tendons.
+Fat content is usually no more than 35 percent, however, it is still schmierig, which is German for "greasy."

 How Mett Is Eaten

-One popular way to eat mett is on brötchen (bread rolls or bread slices) with raw onion rings on top and maybe an extra sprinkling of pepper.
+A popular way to eat mett is on brötchen (bread rolls or bread slices) with raw onion rings on top and an extra sprinkling of pepper.

-Germans also make a mettigel (a hedgehog-shaped presentation) out of it for a party centerpiece that became popular in the 1970s and is still around today.
-The pork is spread on bread or rolls, like liverwurst, seasoned and eaten fresh.
+Germans also make a mettigel (a hedgehog-shaped presentation) out of mett for a party centerpiece that became popular in the 1970s and is still around today.
+The pork is spread on bread or rolls, like liverwurst, then seasoned and eaten fresh.